stanford-ccb/ccb-id/README.md

 ## Functionality

 The CCB-ID package can be used in two ways.
 First, you can run the scripts for training and applying species classification models (under `bin/train` and `bin/apply` respectively).
-Second, you could import the underlying python functions used in these scripts using `import ccbid` (based on the functions in `ccbid/_core.py`.
+Second, you could import the underlying python functions used in these scripts using `import ccbid` (based on the functions in the `ccbid/` directory.

 If you install this package using Singularity (e.g., following the [Singularity install instructions](#singularity)), you could train and apply the models using the following commands.